-Removing someone from a team is a difficult decision, and should indeed be the very last resort.
-The Scrum Master should do whatever is possible to help resolve the conflict.
+Removing someone from a team is a incredibly difficult decision, and should indeed be the very last resort.
+The Scrum Master should do whatever is possible to help the Development Team resolve the conflict on their own.
 But if all else fails, removal is a viable option.
-Although there is certainly no “best way” to remove someone from a team, here are some tips for Scrum Masters based on our experiences:
+Although there is certainly no “best way” to remove someone from a team, here are some things to consider:

 - Make sure that the person in question has already had sufficient opportunities to improve.
 As such, the decision should not come as a total surprise;